 During December, my reading habits suddenly switched from non-fiction to fiction.
 Three novels have so engrossed me that I almost forgot about my annual custom: sharing my year’s short list of favorite non-fiction books.

-Here’s my four books plus three more that I’ve started but haven’t yet finished.
+Here are my four books plus three more that I’ve started but haven’t yet finished.

 My criteria: Well-written business books that feature practical, actionable ideas based on science.